sagemath/sagewiki_to_gh-2022-10-10/interact/Loop_Quantum_Gravity.md

 Moduli Space of Shapes of a Tetrahedron with Faces of Equal Area

 The space of shapes of a tetrahedron with fixed face areas is naturally a symplectic manifold of real dimension two.
-This symplectic manifold turns out to be a Kahler manifold and can be
+This symplectic manifold turns out to be a Kähler manifold and can be

 parametrized by a single complex coordinate Z given by the cross ratio of four complex numbers obtained by stereographically projecting the unit face normals onto the complex plane.